dman926/SEPHIRA-CMS/Angular/README.md

 ## Production server

-Install the `pm2` node package and refer to the included NGINX configs for proxy_pass information
+Install the `pm2` node package and refer to the included NGINX configs for proxy_pass information.

+Use `pm2 start /dist/sephira/server/main.js --name ssr.angular`, `pm2 startup`, then `pm2 save` as root in the angular root folder to get the node server to start at startup